rotexsoft/versatile-collections/README.md

 items that can be looped over and whose items can each be accessed using array-access syntax or object property syntax.

+This package provides optional strict-typing of collection items and strives for 100 % unit-test coverage.

 ![Collection Classes](https://raw.githubusercontent.com/rotexsoft/versatile-collections/master/versatile-collections.png)

 ## Installation